 Young Money

-Over the last two years, Young Enterprise has developed its Young Money brand focused on financial education.
-The charity has worked with CCEA to develop financial education frameworks for Primary and Post Primary for cross-curricular delivery.
-Working with Money and Pensions Service, the charity has evaluated under 7s programme provision, developed the NI version of the Your Money Matters textbook and distributed the SEN resource Spending Sense to schools.
+Young Enterprise uses the Young Money brand to promote financial education resources.
+The charity has developed financial education frameworks for Primary and Post Primary with CCEA for cross-curricular delivery.
+Working with Money and Pensions Service, the charity has evaluated under 7s programme provision, completed a Teacher Professional Learning programme, developed the NI version of the Your Money Matters textbook and distributed the SEN resource Spending Sense to schools.

 Primary: